 1 ½ – 2 oz. lemon extract (¼ c.)
 (I needed a whole bottle!
 It sounds like a lot, but the flavor isn’t overpowering in the final product.)

-Bake the fruitcake in in 5 greased loaf pans (4×7.5”, size “medium”) for 2 – 2 ½ hours at 275 degrees.
+Bake the fruitcake in the 5 greased loaf pans (4×7.5”, size “medium”) for 2 – 2 ½ hours at 275 degrees.
 The tops should be a nice, golden brown, and you shouldn’t get any crumbs from a toothpick test.

 Leave the pans to cool for 1 hour before removing the cakes.
 The fruitcake can be frozen for later, but it’s especially delicious when it’s fresh.
 The sweet and chewy fruit is a perfect contrast to the crunchy, toasted nuts and buttery, caramelized cake.
 A hint of lemon ties everything together nicely.
 If you think you don’t like fruitcake, give Grandma’s a try!